Dazzla/rest_client_plus/README.md

     $ require 'rest_client_plus'

+## Issues

+  Warning: You are using Excon 0.20.1.
+WebMock supports version >= 0.27.5.

 ## Usage

   RestClientPlus provides GET, POST and PUT methods which return a Ruby hash if json is received.